A Geek’s Guide To Vancouver BC

 Food with a view!
 Great place to laugh with friends and loved ones over a great menu.

-A local favorite and recommended as a must do
+A local favorite and recommended as a must-do

 Vancouver locals are huge on brunch and this is the spot to do it at.
 Lines can form so get here early.

-a few other recommendation
+a few other recommendations

 - Tacofino – TACOS! need I say more?